srchulo/Mojolicious-Static-Role-Compressed/README.md

 to `{ext =` 'br', encoding => 'br'}>, and this is how it will appear if you call ["compression\_types"](#compression_types) as a getter.

-Assets are expected to be located at the path to the original asset, followed by a period and the extension: `/path/to/asset.css` -> `/path/to/asset.css.gz`
+Assets are expected to be located at the path of the original asset, followed by a period and the extension: `/path/to/asset.css` -> `/path/to/asset.css.gz`